Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Evaluation

-\paragraph{Benchmark standard for Privacy Protection} Evaluating audio privacy is challenging as there is no universal standard metric.
+Evaluating audio privacy is challenging as there is no universal standard metric.
 True positive (TP) is the percent of entities filtered and False negative (FN) is percent of entities that are leaked.
 False positive (FP) denotes excessive masking but its importance is low in our evaluation as there is no harm in masking excessively as long as the cloud model can recover from it.
-Illustrated in \autoref{fig:cm}.
+Illustrated in Figure \ref{fig:cm}.
 We aim to standardise content privacy evaluation:

-\textbf{(1) Token based privacy}: We compare the cloud recovered transcript on masked audio with the ground truth.
+(1) Token based privacy: We compare the cloud recovered transcript on masked audio with the ground truth.
 If original entity words are present in cloud prediction, it is a privacy leak (FN); otherwise its filtered (TP).
 Prior work \cite{ahmed2020preech, wang2024privacy} also follows this approach.

-\textbf{(2) Timestamp based privacy}: For each entity timespan in utterance we concur whether that timespan (with a deviation of 200ms) is predicted as an entity or not.
+(2) Timestamp based privacy: For each entity timespan in utterance we concur whether that timespan (with a deviation of 200ms) is predicted as an entity or not.
 If it is identified as an entity, we can say with certainty that, that timespan is masked.
-This is a 'hard' approach as it depends on timestamp alignment of the predicted timestamps with ground truth timestamps. \paragraph{Word Error Rate (WER) for transcription correctness: } is a standard metric for ASR inference based on string edit distance ([0, 1]; lower=better).
+This is a 'hard' approach as it depends on timestamp alignment of the predicted timestamps with ground truth timestamps.

+\textbf{\textit{Word Error Rate (WER) for transcription correctness}} is a standard metric for ASR inference based on string edit distance ([0, 1]; lower=better) \cite{WER}.
 To minimize penalization of non-semantic differences Whisper Normalizer is used.